 - Services a market area of 1.0 million people.

-- Residents and Faculty submitted more poster presentations than any other PM&R program for two straight years at the Association of Academic Physiatrists (AAP) Annual Meeting.
+- Residents and Faculty submitted more poster presentations than any other PM&R program for two straight years at the Association of Academic Physiatrists (AAP) Annual Meeting in 2014 and 2015.

 - Graduates receive distinguished fellowships at Mayo Clinic, Harvard and Cleveland Clinic.

 - The program utilizes participatory management with residents taking lead roles in department, hospital, and Wayne State University School of Medicine Graduate Medical Education Committees to prepare them to practice in a vertically integrated healthcare system of the future.

 - Residency founded in April, 2009.